Talc and Asbestos Contamination

-Talc is the softest mineral on earth, and manufacturers use it in a variety of products.
+Talc is the softest mineral on Earth, and manufacturers use it in a variety of products.
 Talc is a common ingredient in paints, ceramics and many construction and farming materials.
-Finely crushed talc is a popular personal hygiene product, widely known as baby powder.
+Finely crushed talc is a popular personal hygiene product, sometimes used to make baby powder.

 Before the dangers of asbestos were brought to light in the 1970s, companies using talc were not concerned with asbestos contamination.
 Even after the government began to regulate asbestos, the talc industry was left to police itself.
 People had to simply trust companies to use asbestos-free talc.